Some frequently (and not-so-frequently) asked questions about the USA Computing Olympiad.

 My name is Darren Yao, and I’m a current competitor in the USACO Platinum division (top ~200 US).
 I’m also the author of the book An Introduction to the USA Computing Olympiad, a core contributer to the USACO Guide and CPI projects, among other things.

 Recently, I’ve received a number of questions along the lines of “how do I get better at programming contests?,” or “how do I achieve X rank in Y time,” from beginners.
 Anyway, due to the drastic increase in new competitors I’m seeing lately, I decided to write some articles on programming olympiads, perhaps as a programming counterpart to Evan Chen’s math blog, because I think it’d be helpful.
-By far the most common question I receive is “can I get from beginner level to Platinum in a year?”
-I mostly get this from beginners, and probably as a result of the fact that quarantine killed most people’s extracurricular activities, so they’re looking for some resume padding for their college applications.
-To answer the question: yes, it’s possible (I did it in eight months).
-However, if you really want to do this, you’ll need to be extremely dedicated and productive.
-Furthermore, you should know that if you’re only doing programming competitions out of a desire to look good on college applications, and don’t actually enjoy the process, you will likely burn out and end up nowhere.
-Consider yourself warned.
+By far the most common question I receive is “can I get from some level to some higher level in some amount of time?”
+I mostly get this from beginners, and probably as a result of the fact that quarantine killed a lot of extracurriculars, so students are looking for something else to do.
+To answer the question: advancing fast in programming competitions is certainly possible, but you’ll need to be extremely dedicated and productive.
+You’ll also need to make sure that you don’t burn yourself out, so consider yourself warned about that.

 Welcome to the world of competitive programming!
 I’m going to start off by reiterating a phrase seen often on AoPS: stop looking for the “right” training.
 There certainly does not exist a method that will guarantee you X rank in Y amount of time, because as with all contests, there are other factors involved: luck, innate talent, efficiency and productivity of your training time, and so forth.
 Most importantly, everyone learns differently, and your training should be structured around your own strengths and weaknesses so that it fits you.
 That being said, I’m going to provide some useful resources below.
 Readers are encouraged to use their best judgement and skip around the books or go through chapters faster or slower as they see fit; in the end, it is up to you to make your own learning effective.